Connect with others who understand.

 When someone is first diagnosed with lung cancer, doctors will determine the stage of the cancer.
 According to the American Cancer Society, “Staging is the process of finding out how much cancer is in a person’s body and where it’s located.”

-Lung cancer is the second most common cancer in both men and women in the United States.
+Lung cancer is the second most common cancer in both men and women in the United States, according to the American Cancer Society.
 The two main types of lung cancer are non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
-Overall, NSCLC accounts for 84 percent of cases and SCLC for 13 percent.
+Overall, NSCLC accounts for 80 percent to 85 percent of cases and SCLC for 10 percent to 15 percent.

 NSCLC and SCLC are classified using different lung cancer staging systems.
-In both cases, the stage of cancer can help determine the appropriate treatment options.
+In both cases, the stage of cancer can help determine the best treatment options.
+Your doctor may need to biopsy your tumor to determine its type and stage.
+This involves taking a tissue sample to be examined under a microscope.

 How Is Non-Small Cell Lung Cancer Staged?

 The American Joint Committee on Cancer (AJCC) TNM system is the standard staging system for NSCLC.
-TNM staging takes into consideration three important pieces of information:
+The TNM staging system considers three important pieces of information:

 • Tumor (T) — How large is the main tumor?
 What is the extent of its growth?